 Sometimes, dashboard creators show a “good” (e.g., green) flag beside metrics that fall on the desirable side of their threshold value:

-This just produces “Christmas tree syndrome,” though, since all metrics get flagged almost all the time, and drawing attention to everything all the time obviously isn’t useful.
-It also means that metrics that fall in a completely normal range look the same as metrics that are doing extraordinarily well, so users still can’t tell what requires more attention and what requires less.
+This just produces “Christmas tree syndrome,” though, since almost all metrics get flagged almost all the time, and drawing attention to everything all the time obviously isn’t useful.
+It also means that metrics that fall within a completely normal range look the same as metrics that are doing extraordinarily well (both just have green flags), so users still can’t tell if a flagged metric requires attention or not.

-These problems are often compounded by the fact that people in the organization may have different understandings of what single-threshold values are actually supposed to represent.
+The problems I’ve discussed here are often compounded by the fact that people in the organization may have different understandings of what single-threshold values are actually supposed to represent.
 For example, people might variously assume that they’re the point at which a metric becomes a minor concern, a major concern, a crisis, the point at which a user would be required to take action, or the point at which a metric drops below a limit set in a service level agreement.
-Without a clear, agreed-upon definition of exactly what threshold values actually represent, users will find it even more difficult to set them and they’ll have even less meaning.
+Without a clear, agreed-upon definition of exactly what threshold values are supposed to actually mean, users will find it even more difficult to set them and they’ll have even less meaning.

-The next post in this series will discuss the drawbacks of the last of the three common-but-ineffective flagging methods that I see on dashboards: Good/Satisfactory/Poor ranges.
-I’ll then introduce the four-threshold flags that I now recommend since this type of visual flag doesn’t have any of the drawbacks or limitations that I list for the three common-but-ineffective types.
+The next post in this series will discuss a variation on single-threshold flags, which I call “% deviation from target” flags, and I’ll explain why they don’t work effectively either.
+Then, we’ll review the last of the four common-but-ineffective flagging methods that I see on dashboards: Good/Satisfactory/Poor ranges.
+After that, I’ll introduce the four-threshold flags that I now recommend since this type of visual flag doesn’t have any of the drawbacks or limitations that I list for the four common-but-ineffective types of flags.
 I'll then conclude the series with a post on useful statistics for setting visual flag thresholds automatically.